-The strategic alliance of innovative companies operating in local outsourcing and startup entrepreneurship centers provides unique prospects for growth and is a crucial step in the implementation of the Polish company’s strategy as it opens itself to the global market.
+The strategic alliance of innovative companies operating in local outsourcing and startup entrepreneurship centers provides unique prospects for growth.
+It’s a crucial step in the implementation of SLT’s strategy as it opens itself to the global market.

 Combining our potential with that of the Indian company, which is successful in the country whose economy is growing so rapidly, opens global markets for us.
 We will gain credibility and increase our capacities to execute contracts, which is absolutely crucial for companies that want to eventually compete on international markets and generate revenue that would place us among Top 100 of the largest translation agencies worldwide – said Krzysztof Zdanowski, CEO at Summa Linguae, after signing the agreement.\

 In the first half of 2016, the Company recorded revenue of PLN 2,780,000, compared with PLN 2,183,000 generated in the first quarter of 2015.

 What we consider our greatest achievement is that we have managed to develop a vehicle to consolidate the translation market, which is optimum in legal and ownership aspects and allows for consolidating experience.
 This success can be confirmed with the confidence of investors who have acquired our shares and bonds.
 As a result of entering the stock exchange, the Company is transparent and can obtain subsequent tranches of funding to implement our development strategy – said Michał Butscher, Deputy CEO at Summa Linguae.

 Following the conclusion of the transaction with Mayflower and the start of acting as a group, SLT would rank at least 3rd in the Book of Lists among the largest Polish translation agencies in terms of revenue.

 What we find more important than a domestic rating, or even a regional one, are global prospects for growth that we have now – added Krzysztof Zdanowski, CEO at Summa Linguae.